ea-czech-republic/eagxprague.org/english.md

 Making the world as good as possible as effectively as possible: that is *effective altruism*.

-We hope to reach use the EAGxPrague 2016 conference to reach everyone, who wants to benefit others in their life.
+We hope to use the EAGxPrague 2016 conference to reach everyone who wants to benefit others in their life.